 An IEA is funded at an amount equivalent to 100 percent of the state and local funds reflected in the state funding formula that would have gone to the student had he or she attended their zoned public school plus special education funds to which the student would otherwise be entitled under the student’s Individualized Education Plan (IEP).

 Students qualify if they are eligible to enroll in kindergarten through 12th grade.
 They must have an IEP and have been diagnosed with one of the following: autism, deaf-blindness, a hearing impairment (including deafness), an intellectual disability, an orthopedic impairment, a traumatic brain injury, developmental delay, visual impairment (including blindness) and/or multiple disabilities.
 Additionally, students must either (1) have been enrolled in a Tennessee public school during the previous full school year, (2) be attending a Tennessee public school for the first time or (3) have received an IEA in the previous school year.

-As the fourth education savings account program in the country, Tennessee started this program by limiting eligibility to children with specified disabilities.
+Tennessee’s education savings account – the fourth program of its type in the nation—is currently limited to children with specified disabilities.
 Although this is a good step for Tennessee students, the program has room to improve.
 Tennessee should continue to expand eligibility in the program to include a larger pool of eligible students.
-The program administration is currently under the Department of Education, but should be shifted to a different governmental department, such as the Department of Revenue, or to a nonprofit designated to administer the funds.
+The program’s regulations on education providers are reasonable and relatively unobtrusive.
+The program administration is currently under the Department of Education, but the legislatures should shift it to a different governmental department, such as the Department of Revenue, or to a nonprofit designated to administer the funds.

 No legal challenges have been filed against the program.